Should You Replace Knob and Tube Wiring?

 If you do find knob and tube wiring your home, have a trained electrician evaluate the system and ensure it is installed properly and that no unsafe modifications have been made.
 If the system is installed safely (or can be repaired), then you can leave the system in place if desired.
 There are limitations to using knob and tube wiring, though.
 Knob and tube wiring cannot be used to power kitchens, bathrooms, laundry rooms, or outdoor areas due to its lack of grounding.
 It is also not for use in rooms with multiple large appliances.

 How to Replace It and What It Will Cost

 In many cases, replacing the knob and tube system is your best bet.
-Typically, you can expect re-wiring a home to cost between $9,000 and $11,000.
-This varies from property to property though, so make sure to get quotes from a number of qualified electricians before moving forward.
+The cost of removing outdated wiring and replacing it will vary depending on several factors, including the square footage of your home, the difficulty of the job, and the area where you live; it can amount to thousands of dollars.
+Make sure to get quotes from a number of qualified electricians before moving forward.
 Keep in mind that rewiring a home can be a time-consuming process, so you may need to arrange temporary housing should you opt to replace the system.